Gray Davis: 1992 U.S. Senate campaign

 Davis ran against San Francisco mayor Dianne Feinstein for the Democratic nomination for the United States Senate in the 1992 special election to fill the Senate seat vacated by Pete Wilson who was elected Governor of California in 1990.

 The race is often cited as an example of Davis's history of negative campaign tactics.
 The Davis campaign featured an ad that compared Feinstein to the incarcerated hotelier Leona Helmsley.
 Some experts consider that ad to be the most negative in state history.
-The ad backfired with Davis losing to Feinstein by a significant margin for the nomination although this loss did not stop Davis from using negative campaign ads in the future, including in his race for lieutenant governor.
+The ad backfired with Davis losing to Feinstein by a significant margin for the nomination, although this loss did not stop Davis from using negative campaign ads in the future, including in his race for lieutenant governor.

 Davis blamed his campaign managers for the defeat and vowed not to let major decisions in future campaigns be decided by his campaign staff.
 In 2003, when Feinstein urged voters to vote no during the recall election, she was constantly reminded through questions, video and the media about the 1992 primary.

 Lieutenant Governor of California

 Many Democrats came to believe that Davis's political career was over after his defeat in his run for the Senate, but Davis created a new campaign team.
-He won a landslide victory in his race for lieutenant governor in 1994, receiving more votes than any other Democratic candidate in America.
+He won the race for lieutenant governor in 1994.
 Davis ran as a moderate candidate against Republican Cathie Wright.
 Davis used ads to depict Wright as a Republican who was too conservative for California.
 Davis had a large advantage in campaign funds.

 As lieutenant governor until 1999, Gray Davis focused on efforts on the California economy and worked to encourage new industries to locate and expand in the state.
 He also worked to keep college education affordable for California's middle-class families and oversaw the largest student-fee reduction in California history.
 As the state's second-highest officeholder, he served as President of the State Senate, Chair of the Commission for Economic Development, Chair of the State Lands Commission, Regent of the University of California and Trustee of the California State University.